 This page is running a macro package for R hosted on a Shiny server.
 For weight, length (height), and body mass index, it calculates Z-scores and percentiles using CDC growth charts for ages 2-20y , which are based on CDC LMS tables tabulated at half-month intervals.
 For ages 0-2y, CDC now recommends WHO LMS tables, tabulated daily for ages < 24 months, and the two sets of tables have been amalgamated here to cover the full age range 0-20y.
-For more detailed output (e.g. biologically implausible value flags, head circumference, and skin fold thickness), you should use the original, age-specific WHO macros igrowup (0-5y) and who2007 (5-19y).
-Since biologically implausible value ('biv') flags also differ by source, you may wish to consult the WHO and CDC websites for details.
+For more detailed output (e.g. biologically implausible value flags, head circumference, and skin fold thickness), you can use the original, age-specific WHO macros igrowup (0-5y) and who2007 (5-19y).
+Since biologically implausible value ('biv') flags also differ by source, you should consult the WHO and CDC websites for details.
 CDC also distributes a SAS macro based on WHO data for ages 0-2y.